vuefront/wordpress/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Turn your WordPress & Woocommerce website into a SPA & PWA for free in less then 5 minutes.
+Free SPA & PWA for WordPress & Woocommerce with AMP & GraphQL.

 == Description ==
 VueFront is a modern Frontend Framework that allows any WordPress and Woocommerce website to become a fast Single Page Application (SPA) and a Progressive Web App (PWA).